andf-crl/docs/v2.0/cluster-settings.md

 - 	Changing a cluster setting is not instantaneous, as the change must be propagated to other nodes in the cluster.

-- 	It's not recommended to change cluster settings [upgrading to a new version of CockroachDB](upgrade-cockroach-version.html); wait until all nodes have been upgraded and then make the change.
+- 	It's not recommended to change cluster settings [upgrading to a new [version](cluster-settings.html#setting-version) of CockroachDB](upgrade-cockroach-[version](cluster-settings.html#setting-version).html); wait until all nodes have been upgraded and then make the change.

 ## See Also